ialbert/biostar-central/biostar/forum/templates/herald/herald_content.md

 {% load humanize %}
 {% load static %}

-The **Biostar Herald** publishes user submitted links with bioinformatics relevance.
-It attempts to be as a snapshot of interesting and relevant information you may have missed, served in a "digest" format.
-You too can submit [interesting links here](/herald/) and with that you can help publish the next issue.
+The **Biostar Herald** publishes user submitted links of bioinformatics relevance.
+It aims to provide a summary of interesting and relevant information you may have missed.
+You too can submit [links here](/herald/).

 This edition of the Herald was brought to you by contribution from *TODO (authors)* and was edited by *TODO (mods)*